conifer-dev/conifer/content/posts/Life - The project lost in time.md

 I don't want to bore you with introducing the rest of the characters that belong to this dead project.
 Overall the game planned to have ten characters in total.
 Here's a brief list:

-- Bullies - Three girls that persist their bullying against Chie.
+- Bullies - Three girls that persist bullying Chie.

 - Fujioka Kimiko - A girl you could call a villain within the story.
 Kimiko despises Chie and is behind many vicious rumours to bring her down due to her conflicting love interest towards Taichi.